 Kristen Peterson has a passion to live a full life and help others live their best life as well.
 She believes in the power of positive, healthy touch and wants to help her clients achieve their best mental and physical health possible.

 Kristen is a graduate of the American Institute of Clinical Massage, which provides an excellent training program that exceeds the national average.
-At AICM she completed a 750 hour program with an additional 180 clinical hours.
+At AICM she completed a 750 hour program, which included 180 clinic hours.

 Kristen has been a great addition to the Vital Health team.
 We have received excellent feedback on her professionalism and high quality massage.
 See below for reviews.